mw3155/mw3155.github.io/talk-dcn/slides.md

 "there is a very real fear that in the not too distant future a super intelligent AI could replace human beings in controlling the planet. thats not science fiction."

 ---
-# Politische Gegenwehr von Silicon Valley
+# Gegenwehr von Silicon Valley
 Hauptargument: Wir dürfen nicht gegen China verlieren

 [Gesetzesentwurf 2024: Safe and Secure Innovation](https://de.wikipedia.org/wiki/Safe_and_Secure_Innovation_for_Frontier_Artificial_Intelligence_Models_Act)